Disclaimer: I’m not a running/triathlon coach; this is simply an overview of the kind of training that’s worked for me.

 I realize that my training is unusual, not very logical, and probably makes a lot of running experts cringe.

-The first potential issue is of course the low mileage.
+The first potential issue is of course the low mileage, which is even lower than the official Run Less, Run Faster plan.
 For the month of March, my 20-miler was almost 1/3 of my monthly mileage–which really isn’t supposed to happen.
 Some coaches even say that long runs should only be 20-30% of your weekly mileage (though this seems extreme to me, as you’d have to be doing 67-100 mile weeks to do a 20 mile run).
 The reasoning behind the rule is that it can be unsafe to attempt longer distances if you don’t have the right training volume.
 My training has probably been somewhat of an exception since I’m still exercising on the days I don’t run (those training for an Ironman also tend to have longer runs that are a high percentage of their weekly mileage).

 That said, many claim that weekly mileage matters in developing speed.
 Running coach and 2:28 marathoner Josh Sambrook explains that the two most important factors in predicting marathon performance are weekly mileage and pace of those miles.
 These impact is lessened, however, if you’re aiming for above 3:30 marathons; this is when cross-training and other nuances can make a bigger difference.
 There’s a cool race predictor tool that Josh introduces in his interview–I found it to be accurate within a couple minutes of my Paris performance when I entered my Barcelona Half Marathon time, my average weekly mileage, and average pace.
 (He claims that it’s pretty consistent–so even if it’s not totally accurate, you can usually adjust by the difference each time to get an accurate prediction).